mjdrushton/cexprtk/README.md

 #cexprtk: Mathematical Expression Parsing and Evaluation in Python

-`cexprtk` is a cython wrapper around the "[C++ Mathematical Expression  Toolkit Library (ExprTk)][ExprTk]"  by Arash Partow.
+`cexprtk` is a cython wrapper around the "[ExprTK: C++ Mathematical Expression  Toolkit Library ](http://www.partow.net/programming/exprtk/index.html)"  by Arash Partow.
 Using `cexprtk` a powerful mathematical expression engine can be incorporated into your python project.

 ## Table of Contents
 [TOC]